 Scenario 1: When the Deal Falls Apart

-In these situations, RealtyMogul provides a great “back door” that will allow the investor to place their money where they can still defer the taxes on their capital gains.
+In these situations, RealtyMogul provides a great “back door” option that will allow the investor to place their money within one of RealtyMogul's investment opportunities so they can still defer the taxes on their capital gains.

 Scenario 2: When There's Excess Cash Leftover